 A checked version of the Ws2_32.dll that matches the version of Windows and the Service Pack you are testing on should be used.
 Be aware that security patches may have been applied that updated the Ws2_32.dll on your test system.
 The Windows SDK for Windows Vista and the earlier Platform Software Development Kit (SDK) DVD/CD subscriptions include checked builds for the various versions of Windows.
 You should use the same checked version of the Ws2_32.dll as the retail version that was used on the system being tested.
 Note also that behavior running under a checked build will not be the same as running with a retail build.

-Note The Windows SDK for Windows Server 2008 and later no longer includes special debug versions of the Ws2_32.dll.
-Developers should use Winsock tracing using ETW instead, since this feature does not require debug builds.
+Hinweis The Windows SDK for Windows Server 2008 no longer includes special debug versions of the Ws2_32.dll.
+Developers should use Winsock Tracing instead, since this feature does not require debug builds.

-Older versions of Windows prior to Windows 8 and Windows Server 2012 support a separate primitive debug and trace facility that is included as a sample with the Windows SDK and the older Platform SDK.
-The debug/trace facility should only be used on Windows Server 2003 and Windows XP where Winsock tracing is not supported.
+On older versions of Windows, a separate primitive debug/trace facility is included as a sample with the Windows SDK and the older Platform SDK.

-If the Windows SDK for Windows 7 is installed to the default location, this primitive Winsock tracing feature is installed in the following folder:
+If the Windows SDK for Windows Vista is installed to the default location, this primitive Winsock tracing feature is installed in the following folder:

 The DbgSpec.doc file in this folder provides documentation on this primitive trace facility.
 The sample code in the dt_dll folder needs to be compiled to use this facility.
 Developers are free to use the source code to develop versions of the debug/trace DLL that meet their specific needs.